but see 'latest news' for information about a possible reprint

-the previously untold story of the MNA, an enigmatic organisation dedicated to capturing the final years of British main line steam railway operation on film, is shortly to become available in a stunning four-volume boxed set, featuring the finest examples of the railway photographer's art, seen through the lenses of some of the best-ever exponents of that art.
+the previously untold story of the MNA, an enigmatic organisation dedicated to capturing the final years of British main line steam railway operation on film, is available in a stunning four-volume boxed set, featuring the finest examples of the railway photographer's art, seen through the lenses of some of the best-ever exponents of that art.

 Written and produced by the MNA

 this is the first fully comprehensive record of their activities in those halcyon days, told through words and pictures reflecting the last few years of British Railways steam operation.

-It will be the story of the MNA, that illustrious band of steam railway photographers from the 1960s.
+It is the story of the MNA, that illustrious band of steam railway photographers from the 1960s.
 They were well known for their engine cleaning exploits between 1965 and 1968 when hundreds of locomotives received their attention.
-But there were so many other lesser-known activities that went on behind the scenes in an effort to obtain the elusive master shot, many of those exploits are recorded here for the first time.
+But there were so many other lesser-known activities that went on behind the scenes in an effort to obtain the illusive master shot, many of those exploits are recorded here for the first time.

 Covering the period from the early days of the MNA through to 1968, ‘Never Again’ will include such giants as the Stanier and Gresley Pacifics, well-known passenger classes such as Jubilees, Castles, and Manors, and of course V2s on the Waverley route.

 Lavishly illustrated with over 1,000 pictures, on top-quality art paper running to over 1,000 pages in four volumes, this book is a must-have purchase as the fiftieth anniversary of the end of British Railways steam operation approaches.

 The chapters of ‘Never Again’ reflect the enormous spread of the MNA’s activities, geographically and otherwise.

 ‘Midland Roots’ reflects the origins of the core members, including some unique pictures of lesser-known routes in the Midlands.